 “Okay, thanks,” Lily said.

 Lily rose and walked towards Donald, Tim, Sarah, and the others she knew from Beulah.
 As she did, she saw Desiree Dramal wrap herself in conversation with each faculty member.
-She scaled her voice low, as if to used to hushed tones.
+She scaled her voice low, as if used to hushed tones.
 Lily felt her dry throat again, and tried to swallow.
 She looked outside again, just before she spoke to Thomas McDavid.
 It had begun to rain.

 (To be continued)